 Although online shopping is becoming increasingly popular, its impact on the employment of Retail Salespersons is expected to be minimal.
 Internet sales have not decreased the need for Salespersons since stores generally use their online presence to complement their in-store sales, and many consumers still prefer to purchase merchandise in person.
 Retail Salespersons will remain important in assisting customers, providing specialized service, and increasing customer satisfaction.

 In California, the number of Retail Salespersons is expected to grow slower than average growth rate for all occupations.
 Jobs for Retail Salespersons are expected to increase by 8.0 percent, or 36,500 jobs between 2014 and 2024.

-In San Diego County, the number of Retail Salespersons is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Retail Salespersons are expected to increase by 17.4 percent, or 7,120 jobs between 2012 and 2022.
+In San Diego County, the number of Retail Salespersons is expected to grow slower than average growth rate for all occupations.
+Jobs for Retail Salespersons are expected to increase by 12.4 percent, or 5,270 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|

 (Estimated Year-Projected Year)